atecon/holidays/README.md

 The package comprises four public functions. **First**, the user calls the *holiday()* function for obtaining a bundle of various binary series named according to a specific holiday. **Second**, the *get_list_of_holidays()* function is a convenience function, and appends the list of series from the previously returned bundle to the current data set.
 You may specify a string array for retrieving only specific holiday series. **Third**, the *print_names_of_holidays()* function simply prints all holidays in the compiled bundle. **Fourth**, the *get_names_of_holidays()* function returns a string array including the names of holidays compiled.

-**Note**: The package only works if a time-series data set with periodicity 7 days is active.
-In case your active time-series data set has a 5 days periodicity, you may join the 7 days time-series to it.
+**Note**: The package only works if either a time-series or panel dataset with periodicity 7 days is active.
+In case your active dataset has a 5 days periodicity, you may join the 7 days time-series to it.
-Also, if you actually want to make use of holidays series for a panel data set, you need to join these to your panel data set by means of gretl's "join" or "append" command.

 # Commented sample script